EB-5 Filing Fees in 2026: Complete Cost Breakdown

 | I-485 Filing | I-485 Filing ($1,440) | $1,440 | $5,760 | All family members |

-Remember, this is on top of your capital investment of $800,000 to $1,050,000.
-These immigration fees are separate and additional.
+This sits on top of the capital investment of $800,000 to $1,050,000.
+Immigration fees are separate and additional.

 Recent court rulings on fees#